TEJU4SEGUN/LITA-Capstone-project/README.md

 ![Top_Selling_Product_Region](Top_Selling_Product_Region.JPG)

-## Key Insights
-- Shoes had the highest sales in the south region

 E.Sum of Total Revenue by Month

   ![Sum_of_Total_Revenue_by_Month](Sum_of_Total_Revenue_by_Month.JPG)